-There are 3 classrooms with up to 24 children in each class who are guided by a team of 3 early childhood educators lead by an Early Childhood University trained teacher.
+The preschool caters for up to 72 children daily with up to 24 in a class.
+An Early Childhood Teacher leads the educational program in each class team along with 2 experienced and qualified educators.
 Children usually attend 2 or 3 days per week – 2 days Monday and Tuesday or Thursday and Friday or 3 days Monday to Wednesday or Wednesday to Friday.

+Each class has a minimum of 3 educators every day enabling us to deliver a high-quality educational program and develop meaningful relationships with children and families.
 Along with our administration staff, cleaners and outdoor maintenance staff we aim to provide an efficient, caring and pleasant environment for all the children and families.

 We look forward to welcoming you for a visit to our preschool and answering any questions you may have about our program.